The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Getting started
 **Download instructions**
-1. Go to the top of the webpage and click the blue button 'DOWNLOAD MANUALS'.
+1. Go to the top of the webpage and click the blue button 'Download Manuals'.
 2. Save the ZIP file that contains the repository GeoStack-Manuals.
 3. Unzip the ZIP file which will give you the folder GeoStack-Manuals.
 4. In the folder you will find 2 PDF files: Creating-the-Workshop-VM.pdf and Creating-the-Course-VM.pdf.